vvk130/fullstack-node/readme.md

 - **POST /users**: Create a new user.
 - **PUT /users/{id}**: Update an existing user.
 - ~**DELETE /users/{id}**: Delete a user by their ID.~

+## Self-evaluation, things project is missing, TODOs

+- Project was not SEO optimized, as it was not the main goal of this project. (url names, links structure, sitemap, metadescriptions, robots.txt, possibly soft 404 (?))
+- Some components that were used only one time, and were still placed in the components folder (could be placed in pages folder)
+- Components could have been built to be more reusable
+- API call code was too verbose
+- Files could have todo in them if they were not finished, to ensure better control over the tasks in progress
+- CSS was sometimes placed in a file, sometimes as style={{}}.
+More unified approach would have been great.
+- Testing was missing from the projects
+- No caching in the project
++ Error handling was on place